4014git/offseason-turret/README.md

 ### If the run script is not working

 This script assumes that you have a POSIX compliant shell, like bash, and the linux version of CMake ( I am not sure if the syntax is any different on other platforms ).
-If you need to dig into the weeds a bit more to compile the project, all CMake is currently doing is compiling [auto.cpp](auto.cpp) and adding the autodiff directory to the list of include directories.
+If you need to dig into the weeds a bit more to compile the project, all CMake is currently doing is compiling [newton.cpp](newton.cpp) and adding autodiff and eigen as include directories.
 This should be possible to do with just a few flags with any c++ compiler.